nefarius/ViGEm.github.io/docs/projects/BthPS3/Debugging-the-drivers.md

 ### Start trace session

-Once open, paste the following three lines into it "as is" and hit enter:
+Once you've got PowerShell open again, paste the following three lines into it "as is" and hit enter:

 !!! example "PowerShell"
     ```PowerShell